 And you cannot really stop the person in front of you from ordering a FEW chickens.

-Hong Kong Soya Sauce Chicken Rice and Noodle sells Soya Sauce Chicken Rice, Soya Sauce Chicken Noodle, Roasted Pork Rice, Char Siew Rice, and Char Siew Noodles are unbelievable prices of $2 – $3.
+Hong Kong Soya Sauce Chicken Rice and Noodle sells Soya Sauce Chicken Rice, Soya Sauce Chicken Noodle, Roasted Pork Rice, Char Siew Rice, and Char Siew Noodles at unbelievable prices of $2 – $3.

 A whole chicken goes for $14.
 VERY affordable, for one of the most expensive countries in the world.